 Unlike more complex female infertility causes, this one is reversible

 Women with a long history of painful periods, “dysmenorrhea”, may habitually take NSAIDs for relief.

 “The good news is that once you stop taking NSAIDs on a regular basis, the negative effects on ovulation cease to exist very quickly,” says Dr. Kaylen Silverberg.

-Your fertility specialist will advise you to cut back or try other therapies such as heating pads, massage and dietary changes.
+Your fertility specialist will advise you to try other therapies such as heating pads, massage and dietary changes.
 Click here for tips from the National Institutes of Health.

 Painful or irregular periods are a red flag to underlying infertility issues, so consider partnering with a fertility specialist if you have been trying to get pregnant for 12 months (or six months if you are over 35).